Featured Image

 Funding for this project was received through the Agricultural Water Infrastructure Program, which is funded by the Government of BC through the Ministry of Agriculture and Food and delivered by the Investment Agriculture Foundation of BC.

-• Define water supply areas that are currently at risk and may require a new water supply in the near future.
+• Define water supply areas currently at risk and identify locations that may require a new or supplemental water supply in the near future.

-• Identify the interested parties, water purveyors, and First Nations governments with interests, and rights in each area of interest.
+• Identify interested parties, including water purveyors and First Nations governments, with interests and rights within each area of interest.

-• Summarize current agricultural land uses and how agriculture in the study area could evolve in response to changes to precipitation and hydrological regimes, market forces, and food trends, based on available information.
-Establish and define future condition scenarios to form the basis of predictive water demand.
+• Summarize existing agricultural land uses and assess how agriculture within the study area could evolve in response to changes in precipitation patterns, hydrologic regimes, market forces, and emerging food production trends.
+These findings were used to establish future condition scenarios that form the basis for predictive agricultural water demand.

-• Explore options to centralize water supply on the Kootenay River that would reduce pressure from over-allocated waterbodies and at-risk supply areas.
+• Explore opportunities to centralize agricultural water supply from the Kootenay River to reduce pressure on over-allocated watersheds and other at-risk supply areas.

-• Identify potential infrastructure requirements including intake, treatment, storage and water conveyance options for a proposed Kootenay River water supply system.
-The study will present and evaluate these infrastructure options and provide high-level cost estimates for each.
+• Identify potential infrastructure requirements, including intake works, treatment, storage, and distribution systems associated with a proposed Kootenay River water supply.
+The study evaluated potential infrastructure configurations and developed high-level Class-D capital cost estimates for each option.

-• Assess agricultural potential and the cost/benefit ratio if water supply and reliability in increased.
+• Assess agricultural potential and evaluate the cost-benefit relationship associated with improved water supply availability and reliability.

 Treatment